DRIVE UNIT CONTROL FOR

 No, front drive units are slaves, and do not have the wiring for an accelerator pedal or brake switch, or the logic board needed for a 2WD application.
 They can only be used in dual motor applications.

-Maybe, the data most people want to display is available on the CAN bus, but it would be up to whoever makes the gauges or display you want to use to parse and decode it, so you should contact them about this.
+Maybe, but this is a question for whoever makes the display you want to use.
+The data most people want to display is available on the CAN bus, but it would be up to whoever makes the gauges or display you want to use to parse and decode it, so you should contact them about this.